Maximus5/ConEmu/README.md

 If you use Vim (command line version) in Windows and you have problems to scroll by using the mouse wheel, you can try this Fork.

-When Vim is running inside this version of ConEmu the mouse wheel events vk_scroll_down and vk_scroll_up will be replaced with vk_f6 and vk_f7.

 You have to add following to your vimrc file: